Charles MacLeish’s Will

 To the Children’s Disdain, Taxes are Incurred

 When Thelma passed in 2008, the tax deduction no longer applied.
 As a result, the tax bill left to the children amounted to $261,000.
-The MacLeish children filed a lawsuit against the former attorney’s current firm, Boardman & Clark LLP, claiming malpractice.
+The MacLeish children filed a lawsuit against the former attorney’s current firm, Boardman & Clark LLP, claiming legal malpractice.
 They believed that the estate tax could have been prevented if the assets were used to create a trust for Thelma and subsequently the children.
 Boardman stood by his counsel because he believed MacLeish’s will to be very clear.
 It called for Thelma to receive all of the assets and did not call for the creation of a trust.

 It seems the circuit court agreed and dismissed the case.
 The children appealed and the appeals court affirmed.
 In the end, the court dismissed the case.